Shamdan17/Bricking_Bad/use-cases/move-the-paddle.md

 **Main Success Scenario:**
 1. The user predicts where s/he should move the paddle
-2. The user moves the paddle by either pressing and releasing {arrow left, arrow right} buttons or keeping them down to move further
+2. The user moves the paddle by either pressing and releasing responsible buttons or keeping them down to move further
-3. User can rotate the paddle by pressing {a, d} buttons up to {45, 135} degrees
+3. User can rotate the paddle by pressing required buttons up to {45, 135} degrees
 4. The paddle moves according to input of the user
 5. The paddle stops at the final location